catalys1/elusive-images-fgvc/README.md

-# Hard Problems in FGVC
+# Elusive Images: Hard Problems in FGVC

-This is the code for our paper **Elusive Images: Beyond Coarse Analysis for Fine-Grained Recognition**, to appear at WACV 2024.
+This is the code for our paper **Elusive Images: Beyond Coarse Analysis for Fine-Grained Recognition**, in WACV 2024.

 ## Setup